evgenii-nikishin/course_project/README.md

-# someday it will be my course project
+# someday it will become my course project